 Click on the following link to view an update from the Department for Education (DfE), posted on GOV.UK on Thursday 21st May, that gives guidance on helping primary school aged children learn at home, including information on the wider opening of educational settings:

 On 20th April the DfE launched two learning platforms to support children’s homeschooling (BBC Bitesize and Oak Academy).
 Both are recommended by the Government and we therefore encourage you to use them.
-Click the links below to access them.
+Click this link to our Lockdown Learning page to access them.
 For more details on each site, please click this download link to a letter from Mr Woodhouse.

 Holiday Absence - If you are considering taking your child out of school during term time.
 Please click on this link.
 SCHOOL ABSENCE 2017.pdf